Georgia Voll

-Georgia Voll (born 5 August 2003) is an Australian cricketer who plays as a right-handed batter and occasional right-arm off break bowler for the Queensland Fire in the Women's National Cricket League (WNCL) and the Brisbane Heat in the Women's Big Bash League (WBBL).
+Georgia Voll (born 5 August 2003) is an Australian cricketer who plays as a right-handed batter and occasional right-arm off break bowler for the Queensland Fire in the Women's National Cricket League (WNCL) and the Sydney Thunder in the Women's Big Bash League (WBBL).
 Voll made her debut for the Queensland Fire in February 2020.
 She made her WBBL debut for the Brisbane Heat in the 2020–21 tournament.
-Voll has also played rugby league, representing the Queensland women's under-18 rugby league team.
+Voll has also played rugby league, and was selected in the Queensland Academy of Sport Under-18 female squad for the 2019 season.

+International career

 In January 2022, Voll was named in Australia's A squad for their series against England A, with the matches being played alongside the Women's Ashes.

+In November 2024, Voll named in Australia squad for the series against India.
+She made her One Day International (ODI) debut for Australia against India at Allan Border Field in Brisbane on 5 December 2024 in the first of a three-match series between the two teams.
+Three days later at the same venue in the second contest of the series, she scored her maiden ODI century, compiling 101 from 87 balls.

+She was named in the Australia squad for the 2025 Women's Ashes series.
+She made her Twenty20 International (T20I) debut against England at Sydney Cricket Ground in Sydney on 20 January 2025.